cybersage14/ECommerce-React/README.md

 ## E-Commerce site

-Users can search and borwse for products from 4 different categories.
-They can sort and filter products by price or category, and add or remove items to cart.
-The checkout includes a billing form and an order summary as the final step.
+Users can search for products from 4 categories.
+They can sort and filter products by price or category, and add items to cart.
+The checkout includes a billing form and an order summary.

 You can check out the LIVE project [**HERE**](https://e-commerce-mr.netlify.app/ 'Completed project').